sbellem/qtee/qtee.md

 * [PUF Taxonomy](https://pubs.aip.org/aip/apr/article/6/1/011303/571003/A-PUF-taxonomy)
 * [Physically Unclonable Functions - Constructions, Properties and Applications](https://link.springer.com/book/10.1007/978-3-642-41395-7) _by Roel Maes_
 * [On the Physical Security of Physically Unclonable Functions] _by Shahin Tajik_
+* [A Formalization of the Security Features of Physical Functions] _by Armknecht et al._

 ##### Other References
 * [Physical Unclonable Functions for Device Authentication and Secret Key Generation](https://people.csail.mit.edu/devadas/pubs/puf-dac07.pdf)